nirmata/terraform-provider-nirmata/docs/resources/cluster_imported.md

 * `region` - (Required) the region the cluster is located in.
 * `project` - (Required) the project the cluster is located in.
 * `delete_action` - (Optional) whether to delete or remove the cluster on destroy.
 Defaults to `remove`.
+* `system_metadata` - (Optional) key-value pairs that will be provisioned as a ConfigMap called system-metadata-map in the cluster.